 The highest point on the island and a spectacular drive!
 The view of the whole island from this monastery is breath-taking and a good place to stop for an hour or so.

 If you are lucky you might even find a monk there selling honey, figs and jam.
 Which taste great I might add and make great gifts!

 Sundowners at Santo Wines

 To finish the day, head to SantoWines for a sundowner (or two if you’re not the one driving).
 Perched atop a cliff and just off the main road, this is the perfect vantage point for a sunset photo and sundowner.

 This is a large vineyard and winery where you are sure to pick up a few extra bottles of wine to take home no doubt.
 They are very busy at this time of the day, but there is plenty of seating to go around.

 How Many Days in Santorini?

 So, this little guide of Santorini will give you an idea of how many days you think you’ll need.
 Our itinerary recommends three nights, two full days if you can.
 I felt like we only scratched the surface, but what we did see we really liked.
 There is a fantastic alternative scene so long as you look for it, and don’t get sucked up along with the crowds.

-Be sure to check out the other two posts in this series, to get the full lowdown on Greece.
+Be sure to check out the other posts in this series on Greece.